nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `mark {task_index}`

 Example:
-`mark 2` - marks the task with index 2 as done shown by a tick beside the task description.
+`mark 2` - marks the task at index 2 as done shown by a tick beside the task description.

 ![marktask](images/markTask.png)